RitaDee/enumerable/README.md

 ### Setup

-- Clone this repository to your desired folder: https://donmark2k.github.io/enumerable/.git
+- Clone this repository to your desired folder: https://github.com/RitaDee/enumerable.git
 - Run bundle install to install the dependencies.

 ### Install
 Install this project with:

 -  cd enumerable
--  ubuntu version 22 or higher

 ### Usage
 To run the project, execute the following command: